olewsaa/amateur-radio/DMR/README.md

 from one radio to another.

-The qdmr software is still in it's early stages with some feeatures still missing for some radions, like BF-1701.
+The qdmr software is still in it's early stages with some feeatures still missing for some radios, like BF-1701.
 Export and import is still not where files from one program to another could be exchanged.

 #### dmrconfig